 What if the future holds the best of both worlds and we could obtain a way to remove and reduce biofilm without harming the dentin or cementum while providing therapeutic value to our patients?
 What if it were quick and efficient?
 I say ride the wave!
 Here is how…

 Now, if you are a seasoned hygienist, this may ruffle your feathers a bit, but I can assure you I have also had to embrace change and allow for innovative thinking.
 For me, only by doing is seeing and believing.
-I am certain the wave of the future will lay in glycin therapy.
-Today’s RDH recently published an article with specifics to glycin biofilm removal and its’ benefits2.
+I am certain the wave of the future will lay in glycine therapy.
+Today’s RDH recently published an article with specifics to glycine biofilm removal and its’ benefits2.
 There is research going back to 2008 supporting the role of biofilm removal regarding peri-implantitis.

 I have been fortunate to represent ACTEON, as a clinical products trainer, over the past few years.
 I have been able to put this technology to work for me and help others implement it in their practices.
-I am a firm believer that the benefits of using glycin will truly be in the best interest of our patients.
+I am a firm believer that the benefits of using glycine will truly be in the best interest of our patients.
 What I see most often in offices, and with talking to other hygienists, is apprehension to change.
 Change means something different and usually takes time, but it is achievable, and as professionals, ethically we must remain current with evidence-based protocols.

 I want to encourage you to embrace this upcoming technology and give you a few tips on how and where to start!
-Here are three steps to successfully implementing glycin polishing in your practice:
+Here are three steps to successfully implementing glycine polishing in your practice: